-Autism is thought to be caused by environmental factors and by many different genes, most of which are still unknown.
+Autism is thought to be caused by mutations in many different genes and by environmental factors.
 For example. mutations in the TSC1 and 2 genes are associated with autism and are responsible for Tuberous Sclerosis (TSC).
-Our mice and patient studies suggested that maternal immune activation may contribute to the risk of autism in TSC.
+Our mice and patient studies suggested that immune activation may contribute to the risk of autism in TSC.

-It is possible that molecular processes triggered by immune activation in pregnant mothers exacerbate the molecular deficits caused by mutations in the TSC genes.
+It is possible that molecular processes triggered by immune activation exacerbate the molecular deficits caused by mutations in the TSC genes.

 Additionally, we have also studied in mice the mechanisms responsible for cognitive deficits in TSC.
-We found that Tsc mutant mice have disruptions in protein translation mechanisms that lead to abnormal synaptic plasticity.
-Remarkably, an FDA approved drug (rapamycin), that targets the biochemical deficits of the Tsc mice, reverses the plasticity and cognitive deficits of these mice, even when treatments are started in adults.
+We found that Tsc2 mutant mice have disruptions in protein translation mechanisms that lead to abnormal synaptic plasticity.
+Remarkably, an FDA approved drug (rapamycin), that targets the biochemical deficits of the Tsc2 mice, reverses the plasticity and cognitive deficits of these mice, even when treatments are started in adults.
 Currently, there are studies on going to determine if the same treatment is effective in TSC patients.

 For a list of autism organizations click here

 Ehninger, D., Y. Sano, P.J. de Vries, K. Dies, D. Franz, D.H.
 Geschwind, M. Kaur, Y.S.
 Lee, W. Li, J.K.
 Lowe, J.A.
 Nakagawa, M. Sahin, K. Smith, V. Whittemore, and A.J.
 Silva, Gestational immune activation and Tsc2 haploinsufficiency cooperate to disrupt fetal survival and may perturb social behavior in adult mice.
 Mol Psychiatry, 2010.
 (PDF)